Insurance Fraud Defense Lawyers

 - Corruptly influencing, obstructing, or impeding the “due and proper administration of the law” in any federal insurance fraud investigation or other legal proceeding.

 Under 18 U.S.C.
 Section 1033, penalties for insurance company insiders convicted of insurance fraud include statutory fines and up to 10 or 15 years of federal imprisonment depending on the specific allegations involved.
 Additionally, insurance company insiders will frequently face prosecution under the federal mail fraud, wire fraud, and money laundering statutes as well (among others), and these statutes also carry the potential for huge fines and decades behind bars.
-Equally, if not more, important, insurance company insiders who are “unsuccessful” in defrauding their employers can still face prosecution for attempt or conspiracy under 18 U.S.C.
+Equally, if not more, importantly, insurance company insiders who are “unsuccessful” in defrauding their employers can still face prosecution for attempt or conspiracy under 18 U.S.C.
 Section 1033 and 18 U.S.C.
 Section 1349.

 Insurance Fraud: Defense of Insurance Companies

 Finally, we also represent insurance companies and their owners and executives in matters involving criminal allegations of insurance company fraud.
 This includes the fraudulent denial of claims as well as fraud in connection with federal regulatory compliance and law enforcement matters.
-We defend insurers of all sizes and in all fields, and our attorneys and former federal agents work collaboratively to build comprehensive and custom-tailored defense strategies that are based upon centuries of combined experience on both sides of federal criminal cases.
+We defend insurers of all sizes and in all fields, and our attorneys and former federal agents work collaboratively to build comprehensive and custom-tailored defense strategies that are based upon combined experience on both sides of federal criminal cases.

 Our representation of insurance companies includes defending against allegations such as: